Drakonis96/plexytrackt/README.md

 The application uses `plexapi` version 4.15 or newer (but below 5).

-If you don't already have the Trakt credentials, please see the next sections on how to obtain them.
+If you don't already have the Trakt or Simkl credentials, please see the next sections on how to obtain them.

 ### Collections and watchlists